jrom876/sciCalc/README.md

       ./main

-To update and recompile dependencies (make) using mc.mk, type:
+To make (update and recompile dependencies) using mc.mk, type:

       make -f mc.mk